Chicago Energy Rating

 The goal of the Chicago Energy Rating System (implemented in 2019) is to improve the visibility and transparency of the information reported under the existing Chicago Energy Benchmarking Ordinance (adopted in 2013).
-The original Energy Benchmarking Ordinance requires large buildings (those 50,000 square feet or greater) to report energy use to the City once per year.
-The Chicago Energy Rating System updates do not change the reporting requirements, but instead use the reported information to make energy performance more visible and easier to understand.
+The Energy Benchmarking Ordinance requires large buildings (those 50,000 square feet or greater) to report energy use to the City once per year.
+The Chicago Energy Rating System updates use the reported information to make energy performance more visible and easier to understand.